open-policy-agent/gatekeeper/README.md

 Please see our [docs](https://open-policy-agent.github.io/gatekeeper/website/docs/howto) for more in-depth information.

+## Policy Library

+See the [Gatekeeper policy library](https://www.github.com/open-policy-agent/gatekeeper-library) for a collection of constraint templates and sample constraints that you can use with Gatekeeper.

 ## Want to help?

 Join us to help define the direction and implementation of this project!